 Do you ever feel like you have to keep track of more and more accounts, usernames, and passwords with each passing year?
 It's so overwhelming that sometimes it's tempting to create a password that's the easiest to remember instead of the one that's the most secure.
 While all of your accounts should have unique passwords it is imperative that your W&M password is not used for any other purpose.

-As a member of the William & Mary community you should never forget that your password is safeguards for your privacy and personal information.
-The passwords that we all use to access College computing systems (email, Banner, Blackboard, etc...) should be as secure as possible.
+As a member of the William & Mary community you should never forget that your password is the safeguard for your privacy and personal information.
+The password that we all use to access university computing systems (email, Banner, Blackboard, etc...) should be as secure as possible.

 What you can do

 - Don't share your account and password with anyone.
 This is in the Acceptable Use Policy.

 - Don't write your password down.